AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 <InlineAlert variant="info" slots="text"/>

-When your `JsonSchema` is modified, you must [update your mesh](../../gateway/create-mesh.md#update-an-existing-mesh) to allow API Mesh to cache any changes.
+If your source handler's schema is modified, you must [update your mesh](../../gateway/create-mesh.md#update-an-existing-mesh) to allow API Mesh to cache any changes.

 For more information on creating JSON schemas, refer to this [JSON schema tutorial](https://json-schema.org/learn/getting-started-step-by-step.html).